CRO|Gene forced expression and overexpression evaluation study

 Transient and stable expression

-There are two methods for introducing and expressing genes into cells, as shown in the diagram above.
+There are two main ways to put genes into cells and make them work, as shown in the figure above.

-We can accommodate both transient and stable expression assay systems to suit your study objectives.
+We can provide both transient and stable gene expression systems depending on the purpose of your study.

 *Studies will be mainly conducted by those with doctoral degrees.